 Push Day Workout Routine: 7 Best Exercises Ranked (Study)

-Workout Routines | Written by Nathan Petitpas | Updated on 10 October 2023
+Workout Routines | Written by Nathan Petitpas | Updated on 25 July 2024

-A push day workout routine is an effective way to develop upper body strength in the chest, shoulders triceps and is the counterpart to pull days in programs that separate days by push, pull and occasionally legs.1
+A push day workout regimen is an effective way to develop upper body strength in the chest, shoulders triceps and is the counterpart to pull days in programs that separate days by push, pull and occasionally legs.1

 The 7 exercises in this program were chosen due to their effectiveness proven by actual studies and they’re also ranked so you have an idea of which ones offer the most bang for your theoretical buck.